 Did Joseph Smith change the very revelations that he claimed God gave him?
-The Mormon Scripture called, Doctrine and Covenants, records revelations Joseph Smith received directly from God.
-Joseph Smith originally published these revelations in a book called, The Book of Commandments, in 1833.
-Later, these very same revelations were republished as the Doctrine and Covenants in 1835.
-While there is no indication that these revelations were ever redelivered to Joseph Smith by God, he took the liberty to make significant changes to these revelations, when they were republished, that included the deletion and addition of several words, sentences and paragraphs.
+The Mormon Scripture called Doctrine and Covenants records revelations Joseph Smith received directly from God.
+Joseph Smith originally printed these revelations in 1833 in the Book of Commandments.
+Later, in 1835, these very same revelations were published in the Doctrine and Covenants.
+While there is no indication that these revelations were redelivered to Joseph Smith by God, he took the liberty to make significant changes to these revelations, when they were reprinted, that included the deletion and addition of several words, sentences and paragraphs.

-1 Nephi 13:40 where, “the Lamb of God is the eternal Father” is changed to “the Son of the eternal Father” and Mosiah 21:28 where “King Benjamin” is changed to “King Mosiah.”
-By changing revelations he claimed were from God, Joseph Smith proved he was a charlatan and not a true prophet of God.
+Even the Book of Mormon at Alma 29:4 warns that God’s decrees are “unalterable.”
+Yet, not only did Joseph Smith change Doctrine and Covenants, he corrected several verses of the Book of Mormon, like 1 Nephi 13:40 where “the Lamb of God is the eternal Father” is changed to “the Son of the eternal Father,” and Mosiah 21:28 where “King Benjamin” is changed to “King Mosiah.”
+By changing the revelations he claimed were from God, Joseph Smith proved he was a charlatan and not a true prophet of God.

 Book Of Commandments Section 4: